Prof Peter Donnelly

 During my previous appointment, as St Andrews first Professor of Public Health Medicine, I built a team of individuals with diverse backgrounds and sought to provide an opportunity for doctoral study to a variety of students including those following atypical academic career paths.
 My principle focus at that time was on violence reduction on which subject I worked closely with the World Health Organisation and colleagues in a number of countries including South Africa, Jamaica and Lithuania.
 Closer to home we evaluated a violence reduction and gang member rehabilitation programme in Glasgow (which became a REF case study) and worked on a number of issues related to the Scottish Government's equally well programme.

 In a career of over 30 years, which has combined academia with senior leadership positions, I have remained fascinated by the application of epidemiological principles to practical problems of health improvement and healthcare delivery.
 This extends to an interest in Health Sytems; their organisation, funding, governance and accountability and how they can be optimised to maximise patient benefit and to reduce health inequalities.
-In this area I have enjoyed working with the WHO, OECD, the Milbank Memorial Fund in New York and policy makers and politicians from around the world.
+In this area I have enjoyed working with the WHO and the New York based, Milbank Memorial Fund as well as policy makers and politicians from around the world.

 PhD supervision